wiseman-timelord/FileCollect-Py/README.md

 - Finish documentation.

 ## DESCRIPTION
-FilesCollect-Py is a robust and user-friendly application designed to streamline the process of collecting files from the web.
-Through an intuitive menu-driven interface, users can specify the target webpage and desired file types.
-The program intelligently manages user settings, persisting them across sessions for convenience.
-With sophisticated web scraping capabilities, FilesCollect-Py efficiently downloads specified file types, organizing them in a custom directory structure that mirrors the webpage's URL.
-Enhanced with comprehensive error handling, FilesCollect-Py ensures reliability and ease of use, making it an indispensable tool for automated file collection tasks.
+FilesCollect is an advanced web scraping utility designed to streamline the process of collecting files from websites while prioritizing user privacy and convenience.
+It features an interactive menu that allows users to specify the target URL and file types they wish to download.
+Leveraging the Tor/Onion network through the Torpy library, FilesCollect offers an enhanced privacy mode for anonymous operations.
+It ensures a seamless user experience by persistently storing settings in a settings.json file and organizes downloaded files into directories mirroring the URL's structure.
+With its capability to handle standard and Tor-based web sessions, FilesCollect stands out as a robust and user-friendly tool for efficient web scraping and file management.

 ### FEATURES
-- **Interactive Menu**: Employs an interactive menu system, allowing users to enter the URL of the page they want to scrape and specify file extensions of interest.
+- **Interactive Menu**: Streamlined navigation through a user-friendly interface, enabling URL input and file type specification.
-- **Enhanced Privacy**: Through use of Torpy library, the Tor/Onion network is optional, enabling, anonymous & free, VPN based downloads.
+- **Enhanced Privacy**: Utilizes the Tor/Onion network via the Torpy library, offering **anonymous & free**, VPN-based downloads.
-- **Persistent Settings**: The program uses a `settings.json` file to persistently store and retrieve user preferences like the base URL and desired file types, providing a seamless user experience across sessions.
+- **Persistent Settings**: Seamlessly retains user preferences, including the base URL and file types, across sessions using a `settings.json` file.
-- **Scraping and Downloading**: Capable of scraping web pages for specified file types and downloading them efficiently, organizing the downloads in directories named after the structure of the provided URL.
+- **Scraping and Downloading**: Efficiently extracts and retrieves specified file types from web pages, maintaining a well-organized download structure.
-- **Container Extration**: The utility module generates a unique directory structure for downloaded files based on the webpage's URL, ensuring organized storage and easy retrieval of collected files.
+- **Container Extraction**: Employs a unique directory system based on the webpage's URL, ensuring structured storage and easy access to **collected files**.
+- **Adaptive Error Handling**: Intelligently manages runtime errors and network issues, ensuring uninterrupted operation and robust performance.

 ### PREVIEW
 - Early version...